 Meeting HOA annual meeting quorum requirements can be difficult at times.
 What is a quorum?
 It is the minimum number of required owners to be present at an annual meeting to make it official.
-If the association does meet quorum, they are able to conduct regular association business including elections, presenting of budgets and other community voting situations.
-Here are some steps to take in order to ensure that you meet your minimum quorum requirement the fist time as scheduled.
+If the association meets quorum they are able to conduct regular association business, including elections, presenting of budgets, and other community voting situations.
+Here are some steps to take in order to ensure that you meet your minimum quorum requirement the first time as scheduled.

 How your annual meetings are conducted can certainly influence attendance for future community meetings.
 Stick to the agenda and progress through the information at a steady pace.
-Certainly don’t rush through things to cause confusion, but you want to be respectful of everyone’s time and not dwell too long on any one topic if at all possible.
-Take questions from the attendees after presenting the full information on each agenda topic to help not disrupt the flow of the meeting.
+Certainly, don’t rush through things to cause confusion, but you want to be respectful of everyone’s time and not dwell too long on any one topic if possible.
+Take questions from the attendees after presenting the full information on each agenda topic to help, not disrupt, the flow of the meeting.

-Remember when you were a little kid, and your parents would entice us to clean our room with a promise of a Popsicle after you finished?
+Remember when you were a little kid and your parents would entice us to clean our room with a promise of a Popsicle after you finished?
 Well, as adults we aren’t too different.
 We all have super busy schedules, and we all need a little incentive or motivation to help determine how we spend our time.
 We always encourage our communities to draw names for small door prizes and giveaways for any owner that does attend the meeting.
 We recommend small gift cards to your basic staple stores like Home Depot or Walmart or other association related prizes like a free monthly assessment or even extra pool keys or gate openers for gated communities.
+Even you really want to go big, any products that promote security like video doorbells or smart home technology will surely draw them in.
 You’ll be surprised how many people, young or old, get excited about the chance to win something.
 Having this extra incentive will certainly help you obtain higher attendance numbers.